openzipkin/brave/README.md

 ## Maven artifacts ##

-Maven artifacts for each release are published to Maven central.
+Maven artifacts for each release are published to Maven Central.

 ## Changelog ##